 See endangered loggerhead turtles nesting and hatching at Mon Repos – a beach in the laid-back city of Bundaberg.
 This important site hosts the South Pacific's largest loggerhead turtle nesting population, and the area's turtle encounter tours, which run from November to January, let you watch turtles coming ashore to nest.
 From January to March you can see cute baby turtles hatch and make their way down the sand into the sea.
 Both tours are very popular, so be sure to book ahead.

-Learn to surf for just $AUD17
+Learn to surf for next to nothing

 Roughly 120 kilometres (75 miles) north of Bundaberg you'll find Agnes Water, home to Queensland’s most northerly surf beach (further north from here, the Great Barrier Reef protects beaches from waves).
 Here you'll find great waves for beginner and intermediate surfers and the town's legendary $17 surf lessons.
 Enormously popular with younger visitors, the three hour lessons are renowned as Australia's cheapest.
 Fifteen minutes down the road is the aforementioned town, Seventeen Seventy (though the two towns are so close they're almost interchangeable).
 Both towns are favoured by backpackers and families, with plenty of affordable water activities on offer such as surfing, stand-up paddle boarding and kayaking, and several youth hostels.
 Agnes Water Bakery serves some of the best meat pies on the east coast.